 Patients with adrenal carcinoma can come to Moffitt for a comprehensive scope of diagnostic, therapeutic and supportive care services, all of which are provided in a single location.
 When it comes to treating cancer, we believe that a one-dimensional approach simply isn’t good enough.
 Our patients benefit from tailored treatment plans that are individually created and may include:

 - Radiation therapy

 Clinical trials are also available to our patients who would like to try new adrenal gland tumor therapies before those treatments are offered for use in other settings.
-This gives our patients opportunities to access novel options, such as biological therapies and stem cell-based treatments, while helping our researchers gain invaluable insight into the best ways to treat adrenal system cancers.
+This gives our patients opportunities to access novel options, such as biological therapies and stem cell-based treatments, while helping our researchers gain invaluable insight into the possible causes of adrenal system cancers and the best ways to treat them.

 To learn more about our approach to adrenal carcinoma treatment or to schedule a consultation with one of our experienced oncologists, call 1-888-663-3488 or submit a new patient registration form online.
 Patients are never required to obtain physician referrals before scheduling an appointment.